 If available, (portions of) redemption requests may be settled through the Clearing Process.
-In connection with such orders, the Distributor transmits on behalf of the Authorized Participant, such trade instructions as are necessary to effect the redemption.
+In connection with such orders, such trade instructions as are necessary to effect the redemption are transmitted on behalf of the Authorized Participant.
 Pursuant to such trade instructions, the Authorized Participant agrees to deliver the requisite Creation Unit(s) to the Fund, together with such additional information as may be required by the Distributor.
 Cash Components will be delivered using either the Clearing Process or the Federal Reserve System, as described above.